m&a community logo

 What is a SPAC reverse merger?

-In a reverse merger, a private company purchases a public shell company—an organization that has no commercial and business operations but is publicly traded.
-Afterward, a private entity becomes a public company without having to undergo a traditional IPO.
+In a reverse merger, a private company purchases a listed shell company — an organization that has no commercial and business operations but is a publicly traded company.
+Afterward, a private company becomes a public entity without having to undergo a traditional IPO.

 What happens to stock if the SPAC merger fails?